inpla/inpla/README.md

   This is written in interaction nets as follows: ![add1](pic/add1.png)

   In Inpla, each agent is expressed as a term.
 For instance, after putting distinct names on auxiliary ports, the `add` agent is written as a term `add(ret,x)`.
-Every computation is performed on connections between principal ports (drawn as arrow) according to interaction rules.
+Every computation is performed on connections between principal ports (drawn as arrows) according to interaction rules.
 These rules are written textually as follows:

   ```
   add(ret, x) >< Z => ret~x;